caneparesearch/CASM_scripts/CASM_instructions_Damien.md

 CASM will attempt to map your files into a configuration.
 Ensure that the properties.calc.json file is written correctly.

 ## 6. Fit cluster expansion
 Create the basis set in basis_sets/bset.default/bspecs.json.
-The recommended value for pairwise basis functions is the radius of the sphere that completely circumscribes the _largest_ supercell you have in your training data.
-In other words, the longest distance possible in the _largest_ supercell divided by 2.
+The recommended value for pairwise basis functions is the radius of the sphere that completely inscribes the _largest_ supercell you have in your training data.
 ```
 {
   "basis_function_specs" : {